larry-xue/larry-xue/README.md

   - vue2, React18, ElementUI, Express
   - nginx, docker, jenkins
   - Typescript, Python, Golang
-- 🌱 I’m currently learning CS61A, Microservices, Kubernetes
+- 🌱 I’m currently learning CS61A, Microservices, Kubernetes, Design patterns
 - 💬 If you guys have the same goals with me, I would appreciate it if you contact me: azoux0311@gmail.com